 The value of your Wharton MBA only begins with the two years you spend here.
+Wharton alumni empower you at every stage of your career, from mentoring to creating a support network when you first leave campus to helping you with future advancement or career changes.
 Lifelong friendships, the collaborative community, and common connections with other Wharton alumni are among the most powerful benefits of a Wharton degree.
 The relationships you build give you the power to move ahead in your job, change your career, and even relocate around the globe.

 |Africa & Middle East||820|